roll/run-py/_sources/README.rst

 Example
 -------

-The real simple example introduces some functionnality.
+The real simple example introduces some functionality.

 - create runfile.py in current working directory: